Skip to contents

 names(attributes(p))

-Accessing the attributes allow custom modifications of maps produced by the basemap function.
-See the Reordering layers section as an example.
+Accessing the attributes allows custom modifications of maps produced by the basemap function — see Reordering layers below for an example.

 Reordering layers